mentalisttraceur/python-totaltimeout/README.rst

     timeout = Timeout(10.0, clock=time.monotonic)

-You can also set the starting point in time of the timeout, which is useful when you need a repeating timeout on an interval, and you don't want that interval to drift or you you want that interval to stay faithful to the wall clock
+You can also set the starting time of the timeout.
+This is useful if you need a repeating timeout on an interval, and you want that interval to stay synchronized with the clock:
-time:

 .. code:: python